Q&A with Former Dun & Bradstreet Chief Marketing Officer Josh Mueller

 Meeting and getting to know smart digital marketers is easily one of my favorite things about working in the marketing industry.
 I first met Josh Mueller when he was a director of digital marketing at Dell and I was presenting an integrated approach to search, social and content marketing.
 There was a palpable enthusiasm in the air for inbound marketing and it was exciting to see that kind of reception from a large company.

-Fast forward to today and Josh is senior vice president of global marketing at Dun & Bradstreet.
+Fast forward to today and Josh is former Chief Marketing Officer at Dun & Bradstreet.
 He is definitely one of those people you want on your digital marketing team or, more specifically, leading your team.
 He always seems to be two steps ahead, is results-focused and a genuinely nice human being.

 In this interview, Josh talks about everything from career advice for fast-tracking digital marketing executives to the impressive digital marketing initiatives he’s led at Dun & Bradstreet.
 He also talks about lessons learned, prioritizing for 2017 and examples of B2B brands doing it right.